Get the latest updates on the wastewater treatment plant.

 Activated sludge plant construction

 HEB Construction has been confirmed as the contractor for the construction of the activated sludge plant.
-They will begin setting up the site on 6 January 2026, with the goal of having the construction village ready by 21 January.
-Ground improvement work is scheduled to start from 26 January.
+They've started setting up their site office and are aiming to have the construction village ready by 21 January.
+Ground improvement work is scheduled to start in late January.

 Here’s what you need to know about noise, dust, vibration and traffic management.